 Why are Legal fees incurred?

-- Ensure compliance with Laws and Regulation
+- Ensure compliance with Laws and Regulations.

-- Ensure smooth running of the business
+- Ensure the smooth running of the business

-- Initiate or Defend Legal proceeding
+- Initiate or Defend Legal proceedings

 Also Read: TDS receivable Journal entry